Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Ginza’s the place to shop if you like that kind of thing

 • Ginza: Think of it as Tokyo’s upscale shopping boulevard—luxury and elegance at every corner.
 If you're looking to splurge, this is your spot.
-On weekends, cars are banned from the main street and Ginza becomes a little more tolerable.
+On weekends, cars are banned from the main street, and Ginza becomes a little more tolerable.
+Gate hotels in Ginza offer strategic locations near famous landmarks and shopping destinations, making them an excellent choice for visitors who want both convenience and style.

 • Shinjuku: Imagine a forest of skyscrapers with more stores than trees.
 It’s a shopping jungle where you can easily get lost among retail giants.
 That’s a no for me, but maybe a yes for shoppers.
 And for those that love Godzilla (stay at Gracery Hotel Shinjuku if you want to be roomies with the big guy).

-• Extra tip for the quirky shoppers: Akihabara neighborhood offers a variety of shopping experiences that can really be experiences—from electronics to pop culture merchandise.
+• Extra tip for the quirky shoppers: The Akihabara neighborhood offers a variety of shopping experiences that can really be experiences, from electronics to pop culture merchandise.
 It's vibrant, it’s busy, it’s where I stayed (but I’m not a shopper).
 You’ll have no doubt you’re in Japan if you stay in Akihabara!

 Looking over the Shibuya Crosswalk in Tokyo Japan